lytinahome/NOTE-paper-collection/Time Series Similarity/0Summary of UCR-DTW.md

 > there is a trade-off between time complexity and tightness of the lower bound. in pactice we will use all effective LB to prune the data.

 **The order of the prunings to consider**:
 1. Early Abandoning of ED and LB; Z-normalization; reordering.
-Those steps can be done simutanously.
+Those steps can be done incrementaly and simutanously.
 Using different type of LB.
 2. Early Abandoning of LB_keoghEC
 3. Early Abandoning of DTW.

+### Ideas learned from this paper
+0. z-normalization is prerequisite for the similarity comparision.
+1. The idea of lower bound is important.
+1) use lower bound for pruning.
+2) compare the time complexity and tightness of lower bound to evaluate the effitiveness of the lower bound.
+2. accumulated floating-point error can be profound if you did more than millions operation.
+3. DTW is an ubiquitous metric but it has limitation itself.

+### Limitation of this paper
+the limitation of this paper is mainly about the limitation of the DTW itself. refer to: [DTW limitation](https://www.ques10.com/p/26994/what-are-the-limitation-of-dtw/#:~:text=)

-### some take aways from the paper
+### Some take aways from the paper
 + similarity search is core subroutine in many data mining algorithm.
 + DTW is an ubiquitious distance metrics for sequential data.
 It outperforms in many dataset.
 + ED is a special case of DTW.